maxbannach/Jdrasil/README.md

 cd Jdrasil
 ./gradlew build
 ```
 There is also a bat-file for windows systems.
-After the script is finished, an executable jar will be placed in
+After the script is finished, an executable jar will be placed in:
 ```
 build/jars/Jdrasil.jar
 ```
-The jar can be used as library or as standalone
+The jar can be used as library or as standalone:
 ```
 java −jar build/jars/Jdrasil.jar
 java −cp build/jars/Jdrasil.jar jdrasil.Exact